Every Monday evening from 6pm to 9pm.

 Sick of paying for repairs, want to know more, or just tired of that squeaking sound that your chain keeps making?
 This is for you!
 Bring your bike to fix, clean or just to give it a check over.
-This is an open workshop session run by women for women, to share knowledge of bicycle maintenance in a friendly, informal atmosphere and through learning by doing.
+This is an open workshop session for womxn to share knowledge and skills in a friendly, informal atmosphere.

-We have a large selection of 2nd hand parts here at the Project that you can purchase.
-If you know you need new tyres or brake pads please bring your own before coming.
+We have a large selection of 2nd hand and new parts here at the Project that you can purchase.

 “A couple of years ago, I was at The Bristol Bike Project at a beginner’s bike mechanics evening class that my friend was teaching.
 I pretty much only knew how to change a flat tyre and put my chain back on if it fell off the chain rings.
 Thanks partly to Bristol Bike Project generally, and especially the women’s night there, I got totally hooked, and had a welcoming and non-intimidating space to volunteer fixing bikes for project users, and sharing knowledge with other mechanics on various stages on the road to ‘knowledge’.
-Twelve months later, I had thrown myself into it, worked really hard, and found myself at a skill level where I could get paid work as a mechanic and now work full time for a bike shop in London fixing up donated bikes for sale, and I love it!
-I have also started an open workshop session especially for women and gender-variant people at London Bike Kitchen.
-It’s a bit like the Women’s night at Bristol Bike Project, which was an important space for me to start to learn mechanics in, so hopefully it can help do that for other people too.” – Fenn
+Twelve months later, I had thrown myself into it, worked really hard, and found myself at a skill level where I could get paid work as a mechanic and now work full time for a bike shop in London fixing up donated bikes for sale, and I love it! ” – Fenn